Preparation of infant formula

 - Make sure bottles and teats are clean and sterilized before preparing the formula

 - Use fresh drinking water to prepare.
 If using tap water always use cold water and let it run a little before putting into the kettle

 - Boil the water

-- Let the water cool to body temperature (approximatey 37 degrees)
+- Let the water cool

 - mix powder (follow the producer’s receipe to get the right amount!) and water, and shake the bottle well for the powder to dissolve.
-Take care the water is not too hot when you mix with formula. (you may want to use milkymeter 🙂

 It is ok to store formula in the refridgerator

+If your baby is older than 2 month, it is ok to make several bottles at the same time.
 Health recommendations from WHO and NHS states prepared formula can be kept in the refrigerator for 24 hours if cooled down quickly immediately after preparation.
 (Put in the back of the fridge or in iced water straight after preparation).

 Similarly, they advise that cooked water can be kept in sterilized bottles in the refrigerator and be heated up to body temperature when needed and then mixed with formula.

 You may of course use milkymeter to heat up both milk, formula and water to the right temperature.